StevenMDixon/IJScript/Readme.md

 ![badge](https://img.shields.io/badge/Version-+!''.+!''-green)

 What is IJScript?
-IJS is an attempt to write the most unreadable and short javascript code possible, and to develope a style of formatting code that can be reused.
+IJS is an attempt to write the most unreadable and short javascript code possible, and to develop a style of formatting code that can be reused.

 This entire repo was inspired by code golf and code wars.
 If you don't know what code golf is check out this link [code golf](https://dev.to/healeycodes/answered-what-the-heck-is-code-golf-48pi).
 It is worth noting that this entire idea is a subset of Code golfing because it relies on the same core idea.